 - It will keep in the fridge for a few days.

 Replace the coconut milk with a nut milk or dairy milk.

 Sweeten with rice malt syrup.

 I find people generally either love or struggle with the gelatinous, slightly grainy texture of chia.
 If you don't like the texture, try to blend it smooth or use ground chia seeds to make it.

 "The best Chia Pudding flavour combination ever!"

 Love to hear if you like this delicious chia pudding.
-Post a comment below!
+Post a comment or rate this recipe below!